astrowp/docs/google-analytics.md

 ## Get Your Google Analytics Tracking ID

-Before proceeding, make sure you have a Google Analytics account and copy the G-XXXXXXXXXX tracking ID.
+Ensure you have a Google Analytics account.

+Copy your tracking ID (format: G-XXXXXXXXXX).

 ## Edit /src/config/scripts.astro